PriyankaStar03/PriyankaStar03/README.md

 - 📫 How to reach me bivashbiswas1965@gmail.com

-- Ask me about Python, Machine Learning, NLP, Microsoft Power BI and Deep Learning
+- Ask me about Python, Machine Learning, NLP, Microsoft Power BI, Deep Learning and more about Data Science
  <br>
 <hr>
 <br>